Marian Osgood Hooker: Photography

 In 1896, Hooker and her mother embarked on their first of five trips abroad.
 She documented her travels through Gibraltar, Madrid, Tangier, Italy, Austria, Germany, Switzerland, France, Belgium, Amsterdam, and England in a scrapbook.
 She and Katharine returned to Italy in 1899 and again in 1903.
 In 1913–1914, they travelled to Constantinople, England, Ireland, Egypt, and Italy, and in 1922 they made their final trip abroad to the Italian province of Apulia.

 Hooker and her mother captured in image and writing the daily lives of the people they encountered.
 Marian's prints and illustrations were published in her mother's travel books Byways in Southern Tuscany, Wayfarers in Italy, and Through the Heel of Italy.
 In 1925, Marian published her own book of images called Farmhouses and Small Provincial Buildings in Southern Italy, which included introductions by Katharine and architect Myron Hunt.
 Hunt credited Farmhouses for inspiring some of his Mediterranean-style architecture.

 Hooker was most prolific while traveling Europe, but continued making photographs at home and while traveling the United States.
-In 1903, John Muir asked her to hike up Mount Whitney with him and small group, making her the first woman to scale the mountain named after her maternal great uncle, geologist Josiah Dwight Whitney.
+In 1903, John Muir asked her to hike up Mount Whitney with him and small group, scaling the mountain named after her maternal great uncle and geologist Josiah Dwight Whitney.